bacalj/netlify-auth-sanity-data/readme.md

 ## Where's the Sanity part?

-It's in this repo, but here's the schemas for quick reference:
+It's [this repo](https://github.com/bacalj/authy-studio) but that is just a clean, out-of-the-box Sanity studio, so there is not much to see there.
+The schemas for the studio are pasted below for quick reference.

 ### note.js